 It’s not often you get the chance to tell your friends, family or even your partner how much you love them.
 Certainly not when you’re sober.
 And generally not in any thought-through or considered way.

-I wanted to make people feel blooming brilliant.
-I wanted my speech to be an audial cuddle; one of life’s special moments.
-I wanted it to be funny but I also wanted it to have heart.
+Of course, I wanted it to be funny but I also wanted it to have heart.
 I probably spent a few weeks thinking about it and a couple of days writing it.
 Not much really in the scale of wedding planning.
 Still, for me, the speeches became the epicentre of the day.

 The Bride Speech Revolution